dstudzinski/create-react-app/README.md

 # This is fork to support multiple entry points without eject

-Custom version is on `dstudzinski/create-react-app/tree/feature/custom-react-scripts` on branch and all custom versions are marked and published from this branch
+Custom version is on `dstudzinski/create-react-app/tree/feature/custom-react-scripts` branch and all custom versions are marked and published from this branch.
+This branch should NOT BE merged to master for easier comparision/update/etc

 ## How to update custom scripts:
 1. Update this fork - merge `facebook/create-react-app/tree/master` to `dstudzinski/create-react-app/tree/master` by creating PR (you have to switch direction of default PR)
 2. Update `dstudzinski/create-react-app/tree/feature/custom-react-scripts` branch (merge change from master to this branch - IMPORTANT! do not merge whole master - only to the commit tagged with eg latest version)
 3. Resolve conflicts, make sure that version (in `packages/react-scripts/package.json`) is also updated (we use same versions like original scripts)
 4. Commit changes,
-5. Publish (from `packages/react-scripts` directory)
+5. Publish (from `packages/react-scripts` directory with `npm publish`)
-6. Add tag to commit which was used as a new, published version (version-custom like v3.1.1-custom)
+6. Add tag to commit which was used as a new, published version with `git tag <tagname>` (where <tagname> is like <version>-custom eg. v3.1.1-custom)

+## How to update you repo deps:
+You can't just update react-scripts version to new custom version and all other deps to latest versions!

+You have to:
+1. Create new empty React project with custom scripts `create-react-app test-new-custom-scripts --scripts-version @dstudzinski/react-scripts`
+2. compare all dependecies from new project with your project and update all of them in your project to exact versions!
+3. Update all other (your custom) deps if needed

+### Jest, WebStorm, other deps
+Sometimes WebStorm doesn't understand scoped react-scripts and doesn't detect Jest (you can't run single tests in IDE).
+In such case you have to manually point you Jest path in run configurations to scoped react scripts like `<your_app>/node_modules/@dstudzinski/react-scripts`

+If anytime you have to install the same dep which is used internally by react scripts it's usually a good idea to install exactly same version (like you have to install Jest for some reason side by side with react scripts).
+To check which exact version is used internally by react scripts just eject in your test project with `npm eject` and check versions in package.json

+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;
+&nbsp;

 # Create React App [![Build Status](https://dev.azure.com/facebook/create-react-app/_apis/build/status/facebook.create-react-app?branchName=master)](https://dev.azure.com/facebook/create-react-app/_build/latest?definitionId=1&branchName=master) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-green.svg)](https://github.com/facebook/create-react-app/pulls)